Jakerssss/qb-k9/README.md

-# Police K9 Scripts originally forked from hashisx https://github.com/hashisx/hashx_k9
+# Police K9 Scripts originally forked from hashisx https://github.com/hashisx/hashx_k9... then forked from https://github.com/FjamZoo/qb-k9

+Massive thank you to these Legends ^

+*** This is for the old core***

+# Jakers Edits
+Reverted to old core
+Added Animations to Commands
+Added Usable item like np for you werido's
+Added pet Feature with healing.

 # Use
-Purchase a dog from the location specified in the Config, use Z to follow or attack (Must be pointing a weapon to attack).
+Purchase a dog From the pillar in the middle of the outside garages in mrpd parking lot

+, use Z to follow or attack (Must be pointing a weapon to attack).

 Press K to show K9 Commands (Both of these are now keymaps so its a on user basis)